Fraud Blocker

 What Are the Common Causes of Most Motorcycle Accidents in Albuquerque, NM?

-2. Speeding: Higher speeds increase the risk of an accident.
-When a collision occurs, speeding also increases the damages.
+1. Speeding.
+Higher speeds increase the risk of an accident.
+When a collision occurs, speeding also increases the damage.
 Since motorcyclists often see the brunt of the injuries after a crash, this can lead to more severe injuries.
 Speeding includes both going over the speed limit and driving too quickly for the conditions.

-3. Impaired Driving: Driving under the influence of drugs or alcohol is illegal, and it is also likely to cause an accident.
+1. Impaired driving.
+Driving under the influence of drugs or alcohol is illegal, and it is also likely to cause an accident.
 Impaired drivers are more likely to misjudge the location and speed of a motorcyclist, thus causing an accident.

-6. Mechanical Failures: When components of a motorcycle or passenger vehicle fail, it can cause an accident, especially essential components, like brakes, the suspension, or tires.
+4. Mechanical failures.
+When components of a motorcycle or passenger vehicle fail, it can cause an accident, especially essential components, like brakes, the suspension, or tires.

 How Much Are Most Motorcycle Accident Settlements?